pinecone-io/pinecone-java-client/README.md

 // list namespaces with pagination token and a custom limit of 5 listNamespacesResponse = index.listNamespaces("some-pagination-token", 5);

+// The totalCount field returns the total number of namespaces in the index
+// When prefix filtering is used, it returns the count of namespaces matching the prefix int totalCount = listNamespacesResponse.getTotalCount();

+// list namespaces with prefix filtering
+// Prefix filtering allows you to filter namespaces that start with a specific prefix listNamespacesResponse = index.listNamespaces("test-", null, 10);
+totalCount = listNamespacesResponse.getTotalCount(); // Total count of namespaces matching "test-" prefix

+// list namespaces with prefix, pagination token, and limit listNamespacesResponse = index.listNamespaces("test-", "some-pagination-token", 10);
+totalCount = listNamespacesResponse.getTotalCount();
 ```

 ## Describe namespace